triton-inference-server/server/docs/user_guide/request_cancellation.md

 in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h)
 for more details.
 The backend upon detecting request cancellation can stop processing it any further.
-The python models running behind python backend can also query the cancellation status of request and response_sender.
+The Python models running behind Python backend can also query the cancellation status of request and response_sender.
 See [this](https://github.com/triton-inference-server/python_backend#request-cancellation-handling) section in python backend documentation for more details.